Darren Aronofsky creates a brilliant ecological metaphor on Christianity that could only divide its audience, fascinating some while enraging others

 All over mother!, Aronofsky makes dozens of biblical references.
 The first “intruder,” Man, is sick and has a fresh wound on his back that clearly identifies him with the biblical first man Adam.
 Him tries to hide it so that Mother won’t find out that Woman — or Eve, made from Adam’s rib — is also coming.
 Woman, who is depicted as a vulgar creature full of vices and sexual desire, arrives right after and later tempts her husband to go with her into their host’s office and have a peek at the crystal — which, like the Tree of Life, is a source of divine creation.
 This leads to Him expelling the couple with a finger pointed to the room’s door just like God does to Adam and Eve, throwing them out of the Garden of Eden when the two eat from the forbidden fruit.

-Religious cults quickly emerge in different rooms of worship, as well as fences that separate and isolate people – a fitting nod to Donald Trump and his border wall.
-But Him doesn’t want the intruders to leave; he wants to offer his new-born son to them.
+Religious cults quickly emerge in different rooms of worship, as well as fences that separate and isolate people — a fitting nod to Donald Trump and his border wall.
+But Him doesn’t want the intruders to leave; he wants to offer his newborn son to them.
 They are waiting, and when the baby is finally taken away from Mother’s bosom, it is killed by the mob and the insane father decides to forgive.
 Now, isn’t this exactly what the God of the New Testament does when his son Jesus Christ is murdered?
-A high priest says that the child’s death doesn’t matter, for “his voice can be heard,” so I guess the devouring of the baby’s flesh shouldn’t be that shocking for all the faithful who consume the sacramental bread and wine in the Catholic Mass, right?
+A high priest says the child’s death doesn’t matter, for “his voice can be heard,” so I guess the devouring of the baby’s flesh shouldn’t be that shocking for all the faithful who consume the sacramental bread and wine in the Catholic Mass, right?

-But if anyone is still uncertain about the film’s intended message, all doubts should disappear in the end when Mother blows up the house.
+But if anyone is still uncertain about the film’s intended message, all doubts should evaporate in the end when Mother blows up the house.
 Unscathed by the fire, Him carries Mother’s burnt body and she asks him “what are you?,” to which he answers: “Me?
 I am I. You?
 You are home.”
 That is what she is, home, and the heart she felt beating when she placed her hands on the wall was her own heart, blackening and rotting as people destroyed the love that Earth represents in its capacity to generate life.
 But Him, or God, cannot recreate Paradise without love, so he needs to rape Mother one last time by tearing her heart out of her chest with his bare hands and using what is left of it to make a new crystal and start this sick cycle all over again.

 In this scene, if you pay attention, you can see the glowing embers in the wood forming red and blue crosses behind them in the back.
-Although ignored and disrespected by man and religion, Nature is what keeps the world alive and people are relentlessly devastating it, now in a much greater pace than ever before.
-When Mother screams hysterically and starts to stab people with a broken glass at a certain point, it is like the hurricanes and earthquakes that come up without warning and make us curse the planet for what we do to it, raping it incessantly.
+Although ignored and disrespected by man and religion, Nature is what keeps this world alive and people are relentlessly devastating it, now at a much greater pace than ever before.
+When Mother screams hysterically and begins to stab people with a broken glass at a certain point, it is like the hurricanes and earthquakes that come up without warning and make us curse the planet for what we do to it, raping it incessantly.
 As stated in the song that plays in the end, it is “the end of the world if you don’t love” your world anymore.
 So if Nature screams at the top of her lungs, perhaps we should listen.